Ross Quick

 Profile

-My work is funded by the COMMONPATHS research project through the Swiss National Science Federation (SNSF), which focuses on urban resources managed as commons – in Ghana and Switzerland – and examines how the collectives that manage them contribute to addressing the challenges of overconsumption and inequality.
-This project in is a collaboration between the University of Bern, University of Leeds, University of Ghana, John Cabot University and the Erasmus University Rotterdam, as well as an additional private partner, sanu durabilitas.
+My work is funded by the COMMONPATHS research project through the Swiss National Science Foundation (SNSF).
+This project focuses on urban resources managed as commons— in Ghana and Switzerland — and examines how the collectives that manage these resources contribute to addressing challenges caused by overconsumption and inequality.

 Research interests